jakeb91/cobloaf-engineering/docs/blog/posts/20250321-debunking-samknows.md

 First up is accuracy of the testing that SamKnows is performing.

 The first thing a speedtest service needs to do well is to detect the location the test is being run from accurately, so it can be tested from an appropriate test server.
-For the purposes of evaluating an RSP network there is little point in testing a path that spans infrastructure halfway across the globe owned and operated by dozens of different companies, as it introduces a huge number of uncontrollable variables that the RSP often has little to no control over.
+For the purposes of evaluating an RSP network, there is little point in testing a path that spans infrastructure halfway across the globe owned and operated by dozens of different companies.
+Doing so introduces a huge number of uncontrollable variables that the RSP often has little to no control over.

 Let's run a test from a 250/25 service located in Victoria, Australia.